 After a year of record gas prices, the proliferation of electric bikes was no surprise.
 Areaware’s sleek Moof bike is equipped with solar-powered LEDs.

-Why, yes, that is our nation’s president-elect, in plush form, as an iPod dock.
+is our nation’s president-elect, in plush form, as an iPod dock.
 But can somebody please explain the Evel Knievel–style jumpsuit?

 Every year, the Adult Entertainment Expo and CES are held at the same time, in overlapping venues.
 And every year, dozens of engineers and tech journalists go home with severe cases of whiplash.